Actin/microtubule regulation of neuronal shape

 My area of expertise is in cognitive electrophysiology of perception and attention.
 I specialize in electroencephalography (EEG), event-related potentials (ERPs), and psychophysics.
 Some of the major questions my research seeks to resolve are: How does brain activity differ during conscious versus nonconscious processing of objects and events?
 Which cognitive functions require attention and awareness and which can be carried out automatically?
 Are attention and awareness fully dissociable?
 My laboratory includes two 64-channel EEG systems that can be used to record and map the brain waves of human subjects while they perform visual and auditory tasks.

-Reed College has a rich history in neuroscience led in the recent past by professors Dell Rhodes and Allen Neuringer in the Psychology Department and professors Steve Arch, Frank Gwilliam, and Maryanne McClellan in the Biology Department.
+Reed College has a rich history in neuroscience led in the recent past by professors Dell Rhodes and Enriqueta Conseco-Gonzalez, Allen Neuringer, and Tim Hackenberg in the Psychology Department and professors Steve Arch, Frank Gwilliam, and Maryanne McClellan in the Biology Department.